Origin of eclipsing time variations: Contributions of different modes of the dynamo-generated magnetic field: Results

-In Fig. \ref{fig:phase} we show the phase of the first two non-axisymmetric spherical harmonic modes of radial magnetic field at the surface of the three runs taken at $\phi=180^\circ$.
-The evolution of the phase of the $m=1$ mode correlates well with the evolution of the gravitational quadrupole moment in Runs~A and B, whereas the second non-axisymmetric mode is noisier and does not correlate with $Q_{xx}$.
+The evolution of the phase of the $m=1$ mode correlates well with the evolution of the gravitational quadrupole moment in Runs~A and B, whereas the second nonaxisymmetric mode is noisier and does not correlate with $Q_{xx}$.
 The phase of $B_r^{m=1}$ does not show any particular evolution in Run~C, while for $m=2$ the phase is constantly decreasing which is uncorrelated with $Q_{xx}$.
-The cases of Run~A and Run~B point to an underlying relation between a non-axisymmetric dynamo mode and the gravitational quadrupole moment evolution.
+The cases of Runs~A and B point to an underlying relation between a nonaxisymmetric dynamo mode and the gravitational quadrupole moment evolution.